Steps to apply for Poland work permit

 If you are a non-EU citizen and wish to work in Poland, you will need a work permit to enter the country.
-The work permit issued is valid for only one job and you can use it to perform only those tasks mentioned in your application form.
-If you are changing jobs, you will have to apply for a new work permit.
 The validity of a work permit is for three years.
+The work permit is valid for only one job, and you can use it to perform only those tasks mentioned in your application form.
+If you are changing careers, you must apply for a new work permit.

 Poland offers five work visa types; these include:

 - Type A – If you find employment based on an employment contract or civil law contract with an employer with an office registered in Poland.
-This is the most popular work permit.
+This is the most famous work permit.

-- Type B – This work permit is valid if you are a board member and residing in Poland for a total period that exceeds 6 months within a period of 12 subsequent months.
+- Type B – This work permit is valid if you are a board member residing in Poland for a total period exceeding six months within 12 subsequent months.

-- Type C –You can apply for this work permit if you are sent to Poland by a foreign employer for more than 30 days in a calendar year to work for the foreign employer’s subsidiary or branch office in the country.
+- Type C –You can apply for this work permit if you are sent to Poland by a foreign employer for more than 30 days in a calendar year to work for the foreign employer’s subsidiary or branch office.

-- Type D – You are eligible for this visa if you are sent by a foreign employer to work in export services on a temporary basis.
-The foreign employer must not have a branch or subsidiary of its own in Poland.
+- Type D – You are eligible for this visa if a foreign employer temporarily sends you to work in export services.
+The foreign employer must not have a branch or subsidiary in Poland.

-- Type E – You can apply for this visa if you are going to take up work-related tasks that do not fall into any of the above four categories.
+- Type E – You can apply for this visa if you take up work-related tasks that do not fall into the above four categories.

-An employer must conduct a labor market examination before initiating an application for a foreign work visa.
-The goal of this test is to see if any Polish citizens or other EU citizens are qualified to fill the role.
+An employer must conduct a labor market examination before applying for a foreign work visa.
+This test aims to see if any Polish citizens or other EU citizens are qualified to fill the role.
 These people take precedence over foreign nationals.